Birthday: 18th August

 I set out in the March of 2004 and ventured through India, Singapore, Thailand, Malaysia, Australia, New Zealand, Fiji, and the States.?
 The trip turned out to be one of self-discovery, tattoos, partying, dating, getting mugged, getting beaten up, getting arrested, meeting new people and much much more.

 From a young age, I felt as though I was born to run.

 I’m tall, and thin, with long legs and light bones – which is also referred to as a Nilotic body frame as I discovered.
 Sounds very attractive right! haha

 I started running at the age of 14, with my childhood friend, Tom.
-We’d frequently do 5 kilometre runs together although at the time he used to always beat me. ?
+We’d frequently do 5 kilometer runs together although at the time he used to always beat me.

 My dedication to sport and endurance was something that would truly begin some 9 years later when I decided to run my first marathon in Chicago of all places haha!
 Some 15 marathons later I then went on to do a 27-hour ultramarathon in Madeira and then on to a 15-hour Ironman in South Africa.